Igorpetinik/android_device_samsung_a31/README.md

 Copyright (C) 2021 The LineageOS Project

-Device configuration for Xiaomi Mi 9T/Redmi K20
+Device configuration for Galaxy A31.
 =========================================

-The Xiaomi Mi 9T/Redmi K20 (codenamed _"davinci"_) is a mid-range smartphone from Xiaomi.
+The Galaxy A31 is a mid-range smartphone from Samsung.

-It was announced in June 2019.
+It was announced in March 2020.

 ## Device specifications